w3bdesign/chess-tutor/README.md

 3. The application will display the current evaluation and the best move suggestion.
 4. The move history is updated after each move, showing Unicode chess piece symbols.
 5. Invalid moves will display warning messages to guide the user.
+6. The application uses the Lichess API as the primary provider for move evaluation.
+If the Lichess API fails or times out, the Stockfish API is used as a fallback.

 ## License